-Section 2 of the CTRL includes the provision of 65km of new high speed track allowing speeds of up to 186mph (300km/hr), bridges and structures along the route, and the construction of the three developments at St Pancras, Stratford and Ebbsfleet stations.
+Chelton has designed and manufactured antennas for Thales, for their use on Section 2 of the Channel Tunnel Rail Link (CTRL) project, between Fawkham Junction in Kent and London St Pancras International station.
+This section includes the provision of 65 km of new high-speed track, enabling speeds of up to 186 mph (300 km/hr); also, bridges and structures along the route, and the construction of the three developments at St Pancras, Stratford and Ebbsfleet stations.

-One of the development projects undertaken was that of a slim panel antenna that was designed to support the emergency services system in London tunnels and the associated emergency evacuation routes.
-Mounted inside a firewall of an evacuation tunnel, this antenna features long length insulated cable so that the radio could be mounted at a safe distance to ensure its use in an emergency.
-The antenna still maintained 8.4dBi gain and full coverage down the shaft.
+One of the development projects we undertook was that of a slim panel antenna that was designed to support the emergency services system in the London tunnels, along with the associated emergency evacuation routes.
+Mounted inside a firewall of an evacuation tunnel, this antenna features long length insulated cable so that the radio can be mounted at a safe distance, helping to ensure its continued use during an emergency.

 Thales is a leading international electronics and systems group, addressing defence, aerospace and security markets worldwide.